 Thomas Pennant to George Paton of Edinburgh, January, 1771

-One of the main tasks of the Curious Travellers project will be to make available for the first time an online database of the letters of Thomas Pennant, revealing the intriguing stories behind the planning, writing and publication of his tours in Scotland and Wales.
+One of the main tasks of the Curious Travellers project has been to produce substantial editions of the letters of Thomas Pennant, revealing the intriguing stories behind the planning, writing and publication of his tours in Scotland and Wales.
 As well as drawing on his own experiences as a traveller, Pennant constructed his tours from information fed to him by a vast network of friends, experts, and local sources; he prepared his works for the press and revised those he had previously published by gathering rich stores of textual and visual material.
 However, the scattered distribution of Pennant’s letters among various archives and libraries has meant that the insights they offer into the creation of his tours—as well as the scientific, antiquarian, artistic, and literary cultures of the eighteenth century—have remained largely inaccessible.

-As the Curious Travellers project progresses, our team will be busy locating, cataloguing an estimated 3,000 letters.
-Thanks to our partnership with the Oxford Cultures of Knowledge Project, metadata gathered from Pennant’s correspondence will be made publically accessible through the Early Modern Letters Online (EMLO) database.
-Users will be able to explore the vast social web which Pennant drew upon as an author and collector, and place his work within the broader context of eighteenth-century epistolary culture, revealed by the EMLO catalogue and its accompanying analytical tools.
+Thanks to our partnership with the Oxford Cultures of Knowledge Project, metadata gathered from Pennant’s correspondence is also accessible through the Early Modern Letters Online (EMLO) database.
+Users can therefore begin to explore the vast social web which Pennant drew upon as an author and collector, and place his work within the broader context of eighteenth-century epistolary culture, revealed by the EMLO catalogue and its accompanying analytical tools.

 The breadth and diversity of Pennant’s activities and interests as a traveller and naturalist mean that his letters are often encountered by those researching his contemporaries and associates.
 Thanks to these projects, some of Pennant’s correspondence is already accessible online, and can be found at the links below.